highcharts/highcharts/ts/Data/README.md

 ### DataTable in DataGrid

-DataGrid visualizes and optionally modifiesication of cell content in a table.
-DataTable provides only limited information about the original order, therefor the store might be needed for the original column order.
+DataGrid shows and optionally modifies cell content in a table.
+DataGrid can also change the order of cells, but DataTable provides only limited information about the original order of a source.
+Therefor a DataStore might be needed in addition to retrieve the original order.

 ```TypeScript
 const dataGrid = new DataGrid('container', {